SzLeaves/beauty-dark-i3/readme.md

 # beauty-dark-i3
-A **dark** theme about i3wm, include dunst, picom, polybar and rofi
+A **dark** theme about i3wm, include dunst, picom, polybar and rofi.

 ## dependency
 * i3wm (or i3-gaps)